Part 11: HAL_GPIO_WritePin and TogglePin — Making Pins Move

 make

-If you're using the CMakeLists.txt from our project, the firmware size will be displayed automatically after a successful build:
+If you use the CMakeLists.txt from our project, the firmware size will be displayed automatically after compilation:

 text data bss dec hex filename

-After flashing successfully, you should see the LED on the Blue Pill board blinking steadily with a one-second period (500ms on + 500ms off).
+After flashing successfully, you should see the LED on the Blue Pill board blinking steadily with a period of one second (500 ms on + 500 ms off).

-If the LED doesn't respond at all, the troubleshooting order is: first, confirm the ST-Link connection is normal (the three wires: SWDIO, SWCLK, GND); second, confirm the clock configuration is correct (use the debugger to read the RCC_CFGR register); third, confirm the GPIOC clock is enabled (read bit4 of RCC_APB2ENR); fourth, confirm PC13 is configured as output (read bits [23:20] of GPIOC_CRH).
+If the LED does not respond at all, follow this troubleshooting sequence: first, verify that the ST-Link connection is normal (SWDIO, SWCLK, and GND lines); second, confirm that the clock configuration is correct (use the debugger to read the RCC_CFGR register); third, ensure that the GPIOC clock is enabled (read bit 4 of RCC_APB2ENR); and fourth, verify that PC13 is configured as an output (read bits [23:20] of GPIOC_CRH).

 Where We Are Now

-At this point, we've mastered the three core GPIO APIs of the HAL library: __HAL_RCC_GPIOx_CLK_ENABLE() to enable the clock, HAL_GPIO_Init() to configure the pin, and HAL_GPIO_WritePin()/HAL_GPIO_TogglePin() to control the level.
-These three APIs are sufficient for controlling an LED blink.
+At this point, we have mastered the three core GPIO APIs of the HAL library: __HAL_RCC_GPIOx_CLK_ENABLE() to enable the clock, HAL_GPIO_Init() to configure the pin, and HAL_GPIO_WritePin()/HAL_GPIO_TogglePin() to control the logic level.
+These three APIs are sufficient to control the LED blinking.

-But if you look back at the code above, you'll notice a problem: this code is hard-bound to PC13.
-The three constants GPIOC, GPIO_PIN_13, and __HAL_RCC_GPIOC_CLK_ENABLE() are scattered across three different functions.
-If you want to move the LED to PA0, you need to change three places — and you must get all three right; missing even one will break it.
+However, if you look back at the code above, you will notice a problem: this code is hard-bound to PC13.
+The constants GPIOC, GPIO_PIN_13, and __HAL_RCC_GPIOC_CLK_ENABLE() are scattered across three different functions.
+If you want to move the LED to PA0, you need to modify three places—and you must get all three right; missing just one will cause it to fail.

-In the next article, we'll analyze the problems with this C-style approach, see how it一步步 leads to "hard to maintain" code, and lay the groundwork for our upcoming C++ refactoring.
+In the next article, we will analyze the problems with this C-style coding approach, see how it gradually leads to "unmaintainable" code, and lay the groundwork for the subsequent C++ refactoring.